VST & Company: 1978: Creation and breakthrough

-The idea eventually materialized through the creation of VST & Company.
-According to the group's first musical arranger, Lorrie Ilustre, Sotto, then serving as Vicor Music Corporation's A&R manager, requested an urgent recording project to compete with a rival label's upcoming release.
-Ilustre collaborated with Vic Sotto, Tito's brother, and Joey de Leon, who composed what would become "Awitin Mo at Isasayaw Ko" (1978), with De Leon writing the lyrics and Sotto developing the melody.
-Ilustre arranged the song with the help of session musicians Jun Regalado (drums), Roger Herrera Jr. (bass), and Celso Llarina (guitars), completing the orchestration while on tour in Davao.
-After returning to Manila, he recorded the horn and string sections and finalized the track's production.
+The concept materialized with the formation of VST & Company.
+According to arranger Lorrie Ilustre, Tito Sotto, then A&R manager at Vicor Music Corporation, requested an urgent recording to compete with a rival release.
+Ilustre worked with Vic Sotto and Joey de Leon on "Awitin Mo at Isasayaw Ko" (1978), with de Leon writing the lyrics and Sotto composing the melody.
+He arranged the track with session musicians Jun Regalado (drums), Roger Herrera Jr. (bass), and Celso Llarina (guitars), completing the orchestration in Davao before finalizing the horn, string sections, and production in Manila.
+Tito and Vic Sotto were the band's original dubbers, while Spanky Rigor was brought in for falsetto parts.